genexus-books/Saia/README.md

 # About this repository

-The objective of this repository is to document all the components and features offered.
+The objective of this repository is to document all the components and features offered by GeneXus Enterprise AI .

 This documentation is intended to be used by developers who need to configure and integrate the GeneXus Enterprise AI API in their applications.